 Chronic inflammation creates cellular damage and distress throughout your body.
 Name any symptom of polycystic ovary syndrome and you can find research linking it in some way to inflammation.

 And remember this.
 Think of insulin resistance and inflammation as "evil twins" that make each other worse.
 If you tame one of the twins, you also partially tame the other.
-Most people will say that insulin resistance is the primary cause of PCOS.
+Most people will say that insulin resistance is the primary cause of polycystic ovarian disease.
 So one way to tackle insulin resistance is to reduce chronic inflammation, both systemically and inside your muscles.

 Besides diet, there is another simple way to reduce inflammation.
 All you have to do is move your muscles.